Online conferences

 MA Code of Conduct

-Prescription pharmaceutical companies may host or sponsor educational conferences, symposia, and scientific meetings that are fully online.
-The principles of providing current, balanced, accurate and scientific valid information still apply.
+Companies may host or sponsor educational conferences, symposia, and scientific meetings that are fully online.
+The principles of providing current, balanced, accurate and scientifically valid information still apply.

 • Access to these activities should be for verified HCPs only.
 This means making sure video conferencing tools can be locked down for registered delegates only.